MicrosoftDocs/fabric-docs/docs/data-warehouse/clone-table.md

 ### Separate and independent

 Upon creation, a table clone is an independent and separate copy of the data from its source.

-- Any changes made through DML or DDL on the source of the clone table is not reflected in the table that is cloned.
+- Any changes made through DML or DDL on the source of the clone table are not reflected in the clone table.
-- Similarly, any changes made through DDL or DML on the table clone is not reflected on the source of the clone table.
+- Similarly, any changes made through DDL or DML on the table clone are not reflected on the source of the clone table.

 ### Permissions to create a table clone